 Gum Disease increases the risk of getting kidney cancer by 62%

 Gum disease in men causes an increase of 33% greater chances of acquiring pancreatic cancer

 Bacteria from gum disease can cause respiratory problems like chronic obstructive pulmonary disease and pneumonia.

 Bacteria in the mouth can also cause clogging of carotid artery

 There is greater risk of stroke for people with gum disease.

 Preventing gum disease is simply controlling the formation of plaque and tartar on your teeth.
 Regular brushing twice a day and flossing of teeth will help you keep yourself out of gum disease.
 And for complete dental care, have a regular dental checkup with your dentist.
 Your dentist will be able to determine if there are any signs of teeth erosion and formation of gum pockets.
 Overtime, your dentist can also compare the condition of your gum tissues.

 For a top-notch dental care service, visit your Ballarat dentist at CBD Dental Ballarat.
 We continue striving to improve everyday the quality of the dental service we provide because we believe that you deserve only the best.
-Call us on (03) 5332 3148 or book your appointment online and claim your FREE dental consultation today!
+Call us on (03) 5332 3148 or book your appointment online today!